datacamp-content-public/R-Epi/chapter2.md

 xp: 100
 ```

-In the last example we could not actually obtain results from our Fourier spectra.
+In the last example we could not actually obtain results from our Fourier spectrum.
 Therefore we will now investigate real respiratory data.
 To load the data we use here [scan()](https://www.rdocumentation.org/packages/base/versions/3.5.3/topics/scan).
 The data is a time series measured with a temperature sensor placed at the nostrils.
 This is a common way to record respiratory activity.

 `@instructions`
 Let's start with loading your data.
 1. Load the data ```respiration.dat``` to ```data``` by using ```scan()```.
 The first argument is the path.
 The file is located in your current directory.
 2. The data has a sampling rate of 4 Hz.
-Create a time series of the time and store it to ```time```.
+Create a series of the time value from 0 to the total measurement duration and store it to ```time```.
 You can check the length of a vector by ```length(vector)```.
 3. Now plot the data to see what it looks like.
 You can set the x-label and y-label by adding ```xlab=x-label``` and ```ylab=y-label``` to the arguments of ```plot()```.
 4. The plot from task 3 is not quite nice.
 Let's plot again, but only the second minute of data and with a **line plot**, by adding ```type="l"``` (minuscle of L) to the arguments of ```plot()```.
 But first create the ```start``` and ```end``` index for the second minute, and then use it in the ```plot``` command.